 Projects including fire will be accepted on a case-by-case basis.
 All performers incorporating fire must have their own insurance.

 Yes!
 Just as long as your chalk art doesn’t seem like directional signage and confuse people about where to go.
 Chalk art (which washes away with water) is good!
-Please realize that Governors Island is NPS property – We do need NPS approval for ANYTHING that happens on their property.
 If you are bringing chalk, please submit your project so your curator can work on getting that approval.